arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-board-manager/ide-v2-board-manager.md

 ### Mbed OS GIGA

-The Mbed OS GIGA Boards package is based on the Arduino Mbed Core, and includes the following boards:
+The **Mbed OS GIGA Boards** package is based on the **Arduino Mbed Core**, and includes the following boards:

 - [GIGA R1 WiFi](/hardware/giga-r1-wifi)

-You can install this package in the board manager by searching for "Arduino Mbed OS GIGA Boards".
-For detailed instructions, see the [Installing a Board Package section](#installing-a-core).
+You can install this package in the board manager by searching for "**Arduino Mbed OS GIGA Boards**".
+For detailed instructions, see the [Installing a Core section](#installing-a-core).

 For source code and reporting issues, please visit the official GitHub repository: